axnsan12/drf-yasg/CONTRIBUTING.rst

 Contributing
 ############

 Contributions are always welcome and appreciated!
-Here are some ways you can contribut.
+Here are some ways you can contribute.

 ******
 Issues